Before you go – what to pack for the Transzip?

 - Padlock and chain, adhesive tape, ice scraper, sponge to clean your window, screwdriver, lighter or matches.

-- Cup, mug with a lid, teaspoon (can be used for coffee too), knife, bottle opener (often one on the under-side of your cabin table).
+- Insulated cup or mug with a lid, teaspoon (can be used for coffee too), knife, bottle opener (often one on the under-side of your cabin table).

 - A photocopy of your passport and visas for easy replacement in case of loss.